BC’s top family physician of 2020

-The College of Family Physicians of Canada (CFPC) and the Foundation for Advancing Family Medicine (FAFM) have selected the 2019 Family Physicians of the Year as the recipients of the Reg L. Perkin Awards.
-Each year 10 recipients (one from each province) are nominated by their peers, colleagues, and the CFPC’s chapters for their leadership, contributions to patient care, and commitment to family medicine teaching and research.
-The 2019 Family Physician of the Year from British Columbia is Dr Catherine Textor, MD, CCFP (EM), from Prince George.
+The College of Family Physicians of Canada (CFPC) and the Foundation for Advancing Family Medicine (FAFM) have selected the 2020 Family Physicians of the Year (recipients of the Reg L. Perkin Awards).
+Each year a recipient is nominated from each province by their peers, colleagues, and the CFPC’s provincial chapters for their leadership, contributions to patient care, and commitment to family medicine teaching and research.

 Above is the information needed to cite this article in your paper or presentation.
 The International Committee